CSCfi/beacon-python/docs/deploy.rst

 Deployment
 ==========

-The recommended means of deployment for the Python based Beacon Web Server is via docker engine.
+The recommended means of deployment for production Beacon-python Web Server is via a container image (e.g. Docker image).
 In this section we illustrate several means of building and running a ``beacon-python`` application via Docker.